Professional Identity

 February 2026 5 min read HMRC Notification Guide

 Changing your name isn't just a personal milestone; it's a professional one too.
 To avoid issues with National Insurance and PAYE, you must ensure your employer and HMRC are notified promptly once your Deed Poll is executed.
+Under UK law, maintaining a consistent identity across your financial and tax records is essential to ensure that your National Insurance contributions are correctly attributed to your record, protecting your future state pension and benefit entitlements.

 Right to Work